psycopg/psycopg/docs/advanced/async.rst

 client-server generator of ones), it generates useless traffic and will only detect a disconnection with an average delay of half the polling time.

-A more efficient and timely way to detect a server disconnection is to get a notification from the OS that the connection has something to say: only then you can test the connection.
-You can dedicate a thread (or an asyncio task) to wait on a connection: such thread will perform no activity until awaken by the OS.
+A more efficient and timely way to detect a server disconnection is to create an additional connection and wait for a notification from the OS that this connection has something to say: only then you can run some checks.
+You can dedicate a thread (or an asyncio task) to wait on this connection: such thread will perform no activity until awaken by the OS.

 In a normal (non asyncio) program you can use the `selectors` module.
 Because the `!Connection` implements a `~Connection.fileno()` method you can just